Back to Blog

 Best — Premium System

-• 18+ SEER variable speed
+• 18+ SEER2 variable speed inverter

-• Smart thermostat with zoning ready
+• Smart thermostat with zoning capability

-• Whole-home air purification
+• Whole-home air purification system

-• Annual maintenance included first year
+• Annual maintenance included (first 2 years)

 • Price: $12,100